 I came to America as one of the “boat people” refugees back in 1980 when my parents and two siblings escaped Vietnam by boat into Thailand.
 My parents’ family settled in Los Angeles, California, and built small family businesses as they adopted to their new life and future in this land of opportunity.

 Nothing teaches better than dumb mistakes—and I had very good teachers.
 I became more focused on finding deals, negotiating harder and managing more astutely.
-I would like to say it wall all me, but it was mainly my wife, Delphine Nguyen, who poured countless effort into building our knowledge and network to expand beyond my parents’ wildest dreams.
+I would like to say it was all me, but it was mainly my wife, Delphine Nguyen, who poured countless efforts into building our knowledge and network to expand beyond my parents’ wildest dreams.

 To succeed, we build up a strong network of partners, advisors, and professionals.
 We treat them fairly and profitably, and our returns from these relationships have paid off in the bottom line.